Inspiaaa/Micro8/README.md

 - **Custom memory banks**: Configure as many memory banks as needed, each with customizable sizes and word bit widths (not limited to just instruction and data memory).
 - Support for **varied register types**.
 - **Fine-grained control** over output generation and instruction encoding.

+## Usage

+Copy `inspiaaa.assembler` package (path: `Assembler/src/main/java/inspiaaa/assembler`) into your own project.

+### Learn from the example

+You can use the existing `micro8` assembler as an example.
+It includes a comprehensive setup, including:
+- Custom instructions
+- Pseudo instructions
+- Directives
+- Static analysis (e.g. label checking)
+- Two memory banks with different cell sizes

+Where to start:
+- The main definition of the assembler: [`Micro8Assembler.java`](https://github.com/Inspiaaa/Micro8/blob/master/Assembler/src/main/java/inspiaaa/micro8/Micro8Assembler.java)
+- Usage of the assembler and output generation: [`Main.java`](https://github.com/Inspiaaa/Micro8/blob/master/Assembler/src/main/java/inspiaaa/micro8/Main.java)

+### Creating your own assembler

+The general process is as follows:
+- Create an `Assembler` instance.
+- Define the available registers, constants and built-in directives.
+- Create custom instruction types and pseuo-instructions, and add them to the assembler.

+Once this setup is complete, you can begin inputting assembly programs into the assembler.
+The result will be the data stored in the memory banks, which can then be extracted and saved in the desired format.

+Optionally, you can create a CLI interface.
+The example assembler includes a simple, custom CLI parser with zero dependencies, but for more robust functionality, it's recommended to use an established library.

+## Concepts

+### Instruction

+The `Instruction` class is a core component of the assembler.
+It represents a wide range of elements, including regular instructions, pseudo-instructions, and assembler directives (with labels implemented as directives).

+Each `Instruction` object describes a recipe for how to process an instruction / directive written in the input program.
+It can modify the state of the assembler, e.g. by changing the current address counter, or write data to the output memory.

+When the input program is read, it is translated to a sequence of `InstructionCall` objects that are then bound to the corresponding `Instruction` instance.

+**Methods and execution order:**
+1. `assignAddress`: Assign an address to the current instruction or modify the address counter (e.g., for `.org` and `.align` directives).
+2. `preprocess`: Can be used to add a symbol to the symbol table.
+3. `validate`: Perform static analysis on the given instruction to check for correctness.
+4. `compile`: If applicable, encode the instruction to binary and write it to memory.

+### Pseudo-Instructions

+Pseudo-instructions are also represented by the `Instruction` class, but implement the `Lowerable` interface.

+The `Lowerable` interface provides a method that translates the pseudo-instruction into other (lower-level) instructions.
+These may also be pseudo-instructions, as the assembler recursively lowers instructions until only normal instructions remain.

+Instructions are lowered before the aforementioned methods (`assignAddress`, `preprocess`, ...) are executed.

+### Location

+An important class used throughout the entire assembler is the `Location` class.
+It represents a code location and is used to output accurate error and warning messages.

+Most types in the assembler carry location information, such as the `Expr` types or `InstrucionCall` objects.

+### Expression

+Values are represented by the `Expr` class, with each operand being an instance of `Expr`.
+Subclasses implement different types, such as strings, characters, and more.

+Since integer types are the most common, they receive special handling: the `isNumeric()` method is used instead of `instanceof` checks, and `getNumericValue()` is provided for easy access.

+When a symbol is used in place of a direct value, its corresponding value usually needs to be looked up.
+For numeric types, this lookup happens automatically in the symbol table.
+However, for other types, you must remove the indirection using the `unwrap()` method manually, which recursively resolve symbols.

+### Registers

+The assembler has no direct register type.
+Instead, it employs a more general and flexible concept: **distinct integers**.
+These consist of a type ID and an integer value, where the type represents the register type, and the value serves as the specific register's ID.

+Different register types, such as integer and floating-point registers, can be implemented similarly by assigning different `type` values.

+Distinct integers are provided by the assembler and can only be referenced in the user program; they cannot be created.
+They are stored in the assembler’s symbol table as constants.

+### Memory

+The memory stores the binary representations of both the assembled instructions and the data generated by directives.

+You can define multiple memory banks, such as separate instruction and data memories, with as many banks as needed.
+Each bank can have a unique size (number of addressable cells) and a fixed cell size (number of bits per address).

+When writing a value to memory and the memory is visualized as a bitstream, the least significant bit of the number comes first, following a little-endian format when the value spans multiple cells / addresses.